coder/code-server/docs/guide.md

 localhost:8080 and a Python server running on localhost:8000, you could access it via http://localhost:8080/proxy/8000

-You can also override the URL scheme for the proxy using the `VSCODE_PROXY_URI` environment variable. `VSCODE_PROXY_URI=https://{{port}}.kyle.dev` would forward an application running on localhost:3000 to https://3000.kyle.dev

 ### Using a subdomain

 You will need a DNS entry that points to your server for each port you want to